 - Correcting Poor Performers – you don’t address poor performers just because they are not doing what you want done.
 You address poor performers because not addressing their poor performance is an insult to everyone else who is performing to the standards.

 - Bringing it to the Plant – most leadership training does not get the results or ROI people expect.
 This is because when the trainee gets back to the plant, they get absorbed back into ‘the blob’.
-The culture that discourages innovation and application of best practices.
-Our training provides tools and methods that increase use of the techniques resulting in good ROI from the training.
+Learn what factors are important for getting results.
+Our training provides insight, tools and methods that increase use of the techniques resulting in a true ROI from the training.